 Elevando a la próxima generación de líderes juveniles

-Save the Victim Advocacy Corps: Help Us Shape the Future of Victim Advocacy
+Support the VIctim Advocacy Corps: Help Us Shape the Future of Victim Advocacy

-It is with great sadness that we share the Justice Department has abruptly terminated grant funding for NOVA’s Victim Advocacy Corps (VAC).
+In April of 2025, the Justice Department abruptly terminated grant funding for NOVA’s Victim Advocacy Corps (VAC).

 Establecer un modelo nacional para la defensa de los jóvenes